-The main entrance is located at the terrain's north-eastern corner, where a patio garden leads to the main entrance under the cantilevered first floor volume.
-Internally, at both levels, the house is organized in two main directions.
-In the ground floor, public areas flow around the main hall, with a double height volume and a glazed roof, creating the sense of one continuous and dynamic space with multiple points of view towards the garden.
-The main living zones have a strong relationship with the outside through wide glass surfaces and sliding windows.
-The living room, relatively sunken in the general floor level, offers a singular perspective of the natural and built landscape, with the garden, swimming pool, and covered outdoor terrace as a background.
-Above, in a more private atmosphere, the residence continues the close dialogue with the outside panoramas through large openings that flood the main circulation areas and the private rooms with southern light.
+The main entrance is located at the northerneastern corner of the site, where a patio garden leads under the cantilevered first-floor volume.
+Internally the house is organized in two main directions, on both levels.
+On the ground floor, public areas flow around the main hall, which is double height and has a glazed roof, creating the sense of one continuous and dynamic space with multiple points of view towards the garden.
+The main living zones have a strong relation with the outside through wide glass surfaces and sliding windows.
+The sunken living room, below the general floor level, offers a singular perspective of the natural and built landscape, with the garden, swimming pool and covered outdoor terrace acting as background.
+Above, in a more private atmosphere, the residents continue the close dialogue with the outside panoramas through large openings that flood the main circulation areas and the private rooms with southern light.

-The dialogue between masses and void defines the main character and atmosphere of the project, not only in plan but also in the façade and three-dimensional composition.
-The extended and textured brick volumes are interchanged with large openings according to the different internal spaces performing a balanced arrangement of architectural elements.
-In the interior, the presence of the soft grayish brick texture accentuates the pureness and sobriety of the spaces.
-The interior design is directly related with the architectural expression of the house not only by the composition of the spaces around masses, voids, and long walls but also through a fine selection natural materials.
-The floor, executed in wide planks of solid Pine define a soft atmosphere in combination with minimal glass panels, white lacquered doors, and counter tops in grey Quartzite stone.
-The result is a very tactile and architectural experience that accentuates the contemporary soul of the house.
+The dialogue between mass and void defines the character and atmosphere of the project, not only in plan but also in the façade and the three-dimensional composition.
+The extended and textured brick volumes are interchanged with large openings according to the different internal spaces, making a balanced arrangement of architectural elements.
+In the interior, the presence of the soft greyish brick texture accentuates the purity and sobriety of the spaces.
+The interior design is directly related to the architectural expression of the house, not only by the composition of the spaces around masses, voids and long walls, but also through a fine selection of sober and natural materials.
+The floor, of wide planks of solid pine, defines a soft atmosphere in combination with minimal glass panels, white lacquered doors and countertops in grey quartzite stone.
+The result is a tactile architectural experience that heightens the contemporary soul of the house.

 Petersen Denmark, June 2014

 Detail in Contemporary Residential Architecture 2, April 2015